huri000/SwiftEntryKit/README.md

 [![Language](http://img.shields.io/badge/language-Swift-brightgreen.svg?style=flat)](https://developer.apple.com/swift)
 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](http://mit-license.org)

-SwiftEntryKit is still WIP and will be released very soon.
+SwiftEntryKit is a simple and versatile pop-up presenter written in Swift.

-SwiftEntryKit is a pop-up/banner presenter library for iOS.
+The library is still WIP and will be released very soon.

 ## Features
 - **Entry Position** - Entries can be displayed at the top or the bottom of the screen.